pyvec/pyvec.org/README.md

 1. ask him to run the script,
 2. bother him to Open Source the script code.

-### Twitter avatars

-To figure out correct URLs of Twitter avatars from Twitter usernames, the site needs to perform an HTTP request for each of them.
-This is not really an issue, because on production this is done only once - in the moment of deployment.
-However, it can get very annoying during development.
-Set `DISABLE_TWITTER_AVATARS` environment variable to truthy value to disable Twitter avatars for development.

 ## Deployment

 The site uses [elsa](https://github.com/pyvec/elsa).
 It gets automatically deployed